 How long will my appointment take?

 On a typical day, for a non-dilated exam (pink eye, dry eye, allergies, for example), plan for 30-40 minutes.
 For a dilated exam (cataracts, floaters, diabetes, for example), plan for an hour and a half.
-New patients or patients who have not been seen in the past six months (since we started Electronic Medical Records) should expect 10-15 additional minutes to complete paperwork.
+New patients or patients who have not been seen in the past two years (since we started Electronic Medical Records) should expect 10-15 additional minutes to complete paperwork.

 What if I have to cancel my appointment?